- Put Writing Strategies

 - The first step is choosing a commodity broker- There are several brokers who offer online trading with quality product and service and low commission rates.

 - Funding the account- It is up to the individual to decide the amount of funding for the account.
-Many commodity brokers offer simulations to practise before you involve actual money.
+Many commodity brokers offer simulations to practice before you involve actual money.

 - Futures trading is a contract between a buyer looking to invest and a seller and where the contract is made for the future and has an expiration date.